COVID-19 Updates for MACS

 Mexico Central Schools has a dedicated phone number (315-963-8400, ext.
 5400) for you to call and leave a message to receive a return call regarding your question or concern.

 Learning: We are very proud of the work that has been done to provide ongoing learning experiences for our scholars.
 Are you having difficulty with technology or are you in need of a student device or internet access?
 Please contact 315-963-5815 so we can assess how best to support you.

 The following links are designed to provide resources that address the needs of students who receive related services.

-Mexico CSD information will continue to come directly to you on the district mobile app (download for FREE in your app store), website and through our Blackboard System.
+MACS information will continue to come directly to you on the district mobile app (download for FREE in your app store), website and through our Blackboard System.
 Blackboard sends updates to the Parent/Guardian contact that is currently on file with the district.
 This includes emails, texts messages and phone calls.
 If you have not been receiving any of these updates, please contact us for help.
-Please note that limited information will be posted on the district’s social media sites in regard to this issue.
+Please note that limited information will be posted on the district’s social media sites regarding COVID-19.
 This is to ensure that all messages reaching our school community are accurate and that all information comes directly from the school district.

 MACS has followed the previous protocols from the Oswego County Health Department and the CDC and will continue to do so.
 There are five key mitigation strategies that are essential to safe delivery of in-person instruction and help to mitigate COVID-19 transmission in schools:

 - Contact tracing in combination with isolation and quarantine, in collaboration with the health department